microtrain/bootcamp/09-PHP/05-MailgunAPI.md

 ## Update your README file.

-Navigation to *README.md* from your ATOM sidebar.
+Navigation to *README.md* from the VSC explorer.

 ```md